qc-design/plaquette/docs/quickstart.rst

 0.038...

 If we combine this with changing the error rates and the size of the code, we can calculate the threshold of the code.
-We can switch to the `Stim`_ simulator to speed things up and calculate 1000 repetitions per data point.
+We can switch to the ``"stim"`` backend to speed things up and calculate thousands of repetitions per data point.

 .. warning:: The following script will take a fairly **long** time if you run it sequentially!
 We recommend using something like